 Classics is the study of Greek and Roman antiquity through the ancient languages, literatures, histories, arts, cultures, and thought of those periods.
-This is an area of study which seeks to employ a variety of analytic tools in understanding the cultures which lie at the heart of the western tradition.
+Many peoples around and beyond the Mediterranean basin contributed to these cultures, and the lasting impact of Ancient Greek and Roman cultures has similarly been felt by other cultures around the world.
 The major programs in classics and classical studies draw on the offerings of the departments of classics, history, philosophy, politics, and rhetoric.

 The Classics and Classical Studies Majors